 How to Generate Your CSR (SSL Certificate Signing Request)¶

 This page explains the purpose of CSRs (Certificate Signing Requests), and the process for generating one.
 If you generate your SSL certificate automatically for use on Gandi Web Hosting, we can generate the CSR for you automatically.
-If you want to install your SSL certificate manually, either on Gandi Simple Hosting or on an outside server, you will need to generate your own CSR.
+If you want to install your SSL certificate manually, either on Gandi Web Hosting or on an outside server, you will need to generate your own CSR.

 A CSR, or Certificate Signing Request, is an encrypted text block that uniquely specifies who you are, and the domain name (and subdomains) that you want to use for the certificate.
 You will enter your identifying data into specific software, and the software will use your data to generate an encrypted CSR.

 If you are requesting a certificate that you will use on Gandi hosting, we can automatically generate this CSR for you.
 Otherwise, you will need to do this yourself before you can complete your SSL certificate order.
 After you have generated your CSR, you will copy and paste the CSR you create into a form on our website as part of the SSL ordering process.

 After you generate the CSR and provide it to us, we will pass it on to Sectigo, the certificate authority that authorizes our certificates.
 They will then perform the necessary checks and return a signed certificate which you can then install on your server.
 Visitors who visit your website will then be able to rely on Sectigo’s authority that you are indeed the entity you claim to be.

 What You Need¶

 To generate the CSR you will need access to a unix terminal on a machine with OpenSSL, or an equivalent, installed.
 You do not need to use the machine where you will install the certificate to generate the CSR.

 Your regular computer, if you use Linux or OSx